kdpenner/donald_must_vacate/README.md

 Third is an estimate of the probability that at least 1 person in a random group of 10 is infected.

+Fourth is the fraction of the regional population that is fully vaccinated---two shots for either the Pfizer or the Moderna vaccine or one shot for the J&J vaccine.

 ## Background information on the reproduction number

 The reproduction number, R, is the population-wide average number of secondary